mtulio/provider-certification-tool/docs/support-guide.md

     202210132151_sonobuoy_6af99324-2dc6-4de4-938c-200b84111481.tar.gz
 ```

+### Extracting the failures to a local directory

-Compare the results AND extract the files to local directory `./results-provider-processed`
+Compare the results AND extract the files to the local directory `./results-provider-processed`

 ```bash
 ./openshift-provider-cert-linux-amd64 process \